-"At Manhead, we come up with unique creative designs, customized storefronts and pop-up shops personalized for each band [we work with] to help them engage with fans in a new way,” Cornell said.
+While engaging with your audience is crucial, personalizing the experience can boost and strengthen that relationship.
+“At Manhead, we come up with unique creative designs, customized storefronts, and pop-up shops personalized for each band [we work with] to help them engage with fans in a new way,” Cornell said.

 “A startup’s ability to invest in itself [helps] accelerate growth,” Lanng said.
 “In those early years, it’s critical to make sure that you’re redirecting any revenues back into the company.
 It’s vital to invest early and heavily in order to grow quickly.”